zaidabuhijleh11/OOFP-IU/README.md

 Project Structure
-Habit Class
+Dates_Presistance
+using pickle we will save completed dates as dattime objects inside of the files and load them as objects too Habit Class
 The Habit class is used for calculating and managing various habit attributes such as streaks, completion dates, and habit statuses.
 HabitDB Class